timlinux/nix-config/WHITEPAPER.md

 * Option Two: Utilize Wine, which allows you to run many Windows applications directly on Linux systems without needing a full Windows OS.
 * Option Three: Employ Bottles, a containerized version of Wine that simplifies the management of Windows applications, enhancing both security and ease of use.
 (Additional Common Questions)

+### What if I need to run a macOS application?

+For the limited cases where a mac is imperitive (e.g. to prepare and publish apps to the Apple App Store), we will be supportive of users having a second machine for this purpose.

 ### How does NixOS handle updates and system changes?